wseguchi/Overloki/README.md

 ## Overview

-This is a basic tree-link webpage built with HTML5, CSS3 and Bootstrap 4.<br>
+This is a basic linktree webpage built with HTML5, CSS3 and Bootstrap 4.<br>
-_Esta é uma página tree-link básica, construída com HTML5, CSS3 and Bootstrap 4._
+_Esta é uma página linktree básica, construída com HTML5, CSS3 and Bootstrap 4._

 ## Links